DataCurationNetwork/data-primers/Curation of Data Collected by Informed Consent/Curation-of-data-collected-by-informed-consent.md

      2. Repositories may consider a formal policy regarding the review of the consent form.
          a.
 Data deposit agreements may include a statement that appropriate consent has been obtained from all participants in the data.

-     **Example**: Open ICPSR uses the following language in their deposit agreement form: "I assert that all research subjects (living persons or active organizations) whose information is represented in this Data Collection have consented to sharing these data in an appropriate manner and/or I have institutional approval to share these data (e.g., waiver of consent from your IRB)."
+     Example: Open ICPSR uses the following language in their deposit agreement form: "I assert that all research subjects (living persons or active organizations) whose information is represented in this Data Collection have consented to sharing these data in an appropriate manner and/or I have institutional approval to share these data (e.g., waiver of consent from your IRB)."

-     **Example**: The National Database for Autism Research (NDAR) includes in the submitter agreement: "Submitter further acknowledges that the data were collected pursuant to an informed consent that is consistent with the data submission."
+     Example: The National Database for Autism Research (NDAR) includes in the submitter agreement: "Submitter further acknowledges that the data were collected pursuant to an informed consent that is consistent with the data submission."

          b.
 Depositors may be required to upload the consent form template as part of the data submission process.
-     **Example**: BioLINCC and other repositories require informed consent templates.
+     Example: BioLINCC and other repositories require informed consent templates.
 Specifically, [BioLINCC requires](https://biolincc.nhlbi.nih.gov/media/guidelines/handbook.pdf?link_time=2019-12-11_13:15:00.238612)  “approval from the institutional IRB for sharing of the study data or language within the informed consent permitting sharing study data with investigators not originally affiliated with the study.”

      3. Repositories may offer consent consulting services to ensure depositors use appropriate language in consent forms.

-     **Example**: The National Addiction & HIV Data Archive Program (NAHDAP) offers review of and feedback on informed consent forms for data sharing and provides assistance for researchers trying to share data from studies that consent forms with less open language.
+     Example: The National Addiction & HIV Data Archive Program (NAHDAP) offers review of and feedback on informed consent forms for data sharing and provides assistance for researchers trying to share data from studies that consent forms with less open language.

      4. Repositories may consider including the consent form as internal metadata/record.

-     **Example**: The University of Minnesota includes the informed consent or participant agreement with the record as internal metadata in case we need to reference it later.
+     Example: The University of Minnesota includes the informed consent or participant agreement with the record as internal metadata in case we need to reference it later.
 We also track decisions made and specific consent issues to aid future decision making.

 # Gray Areas